arsena-k/Word2Vec-bias-extraction/README.md

 Files needed from this repo:
 * Geometrically_Extract_Dimensions_with_Word2Vec.ipynb

-## Part 2B: Try another (slightly twist) Geometric Approach to measure bias
+## Part 2B: Try another Geometric Approach (a slight twist)  to measure bias
 Files needed from this repo:
 *

 ## Part 2C: Try a Machine-Learning Classifier instead of a Geometic approch to measure bias
 Files needed from this repo: